Directives

 Invoke Implicit Accessors

-In BoxLang, the default for implicit accessors is true.
+for CFML (.cfc) files.
 This means that properties on a class can be accessed externally, like field properties for mutation or access.
+You can override this default behavior by setting this configuration option.

 Simple example: